-(2) Including salary, benefits and value of in-the-money stock options vested as of March 31, 2015.
+(2) Including salary, benefits and value of in-the-money vested stock options and vested PSUs as of March 31, 2016.

-The Named Executives undertake to not solicit the Corporation's customers or employees and that they would not compete with the Corporation.
+The Named Executives undertake to not solicit the Corporation's customers or employees and that they would not compete with the Corporation for a period of 12 or 24 months.